enspiral-dev-academy/dotNet_SimpleEnglishTranslator/README.md

  #Release 0 EF models and reading in some data

+ Entity Framework (EF) is one of several ORM (Object Relationl Mapper) tools for .Net It's the comtempory of Ruby's ActiveRecord.

   - Create a new ASP.NET MVC solution (Or create a branch on an [emptyish one](../../../dotNet_SillyLittleSiteOnAzure))
   - In the Models Folder create a new class `SimpleWord`